|

 Sensational Strategies

-Developed by: Lori Lee Sherritt and Kari-Lynn Winters
+Developed by: Lori Sherritt-Fleming and Kari-Lynn Winters

 Discover how to incorporate more ‘drama’ into your classrooms.
 This Pro-D workshop introduces educators to soundscapes, tableaux, forum theatre, positioning and more!
 All activities can be applied to diverse grade levels and meet curricular outcomes.
 No background in drama is required, simply come prepared to have loads of engaging fun!
 (Educators)